nvidia-riva/tutorials/deploy-oke.md

 Riva provides a container with a set of pre-built sample clients to test the Riva services.
 The [clients](https://github.com/nvidia-riva/cpp-clients) are also available on GitHub for those interested in adapting them.

 1. Create the `client-deployment.yaml` file that defines the deployment.
-For the image path, check out [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/riva/containers/riva-speech-client) for the latest tag:
+Replace the image path in the file below.
+Check out [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/riva/containers/riva-speech-client) for the latest image tag:
     ```yaml
     apiVersion: apps/v1
     kind: Deployment